cleolibrary/CLEO-Redux/docs/en/async.md

 ```

 This is very similar to writing traditional `while(true){}` loops with a `wait` command in it, with the difference that the functions must have `async` keyword and use `asyncWait` instead of `wait`
 Each of the three tasks are executed independently from each other.
 Note that runtime guarantees that all async functions are executed in the same thread.
-They could share global variables and mutate them.
-Look at how `gVar` is incremented in `task2` and read in `task3`.
+They share global variables and can change them.
+Look at how `gVar` is being incremented in `task2` and read in `task3`.

 ## Dynamic Imports